microsoft/PyCodeGPT/README.md

 ## Pretrained models

 we aims to train median-large pre-trained models (model size with 110M) based on GPT-Neo:
 - PyCodeGPT-110M: derived from GPT-Neo 125M with a vocabulary size of 32K.

-[Download PyCodeGPT 110M](https://github.com/microsoft/PyCodeGPT/releases/tag/PyCodeGPT-110M).
-We also continue-pretrained PyCodeGPT for Libary oriented scenarios, called [CERT](https://github.com/microsoft/PyCodeGPT/tree/main/cert), the models can be downloaded [here](https://github.com/microsoft/PyCodeGPT/releases).
+PyCodeGPT-110M is available on [HuggingFace](https://huggingface.co/Daoguang/PyCodeGPT).

 ## Evaluation
 1. Install requirements (python 3.7)